joshmoody24/joshmoody.org/src/content/blog/data-science-variable-naming-problem.md

     # Why didn't we just call it attention_weights or something?

     out = out.transpose(1, 2).contiguous().view(b, t, s * h)
-    # I still have no idea what *t* and *s* mean.
+    # I still have no idea what t and s mean.

     return self.unifyheads(out)
     # I feel like I understood about 25% of what I just read.
 ```

 To the inexperienced, this code is completely incomprehensible.
 An experienced data scientist could probably understand most of it on a first pass, but that's only possible because data scientists have spent years adapting to industry convention and tradition.
-Relative novicese like me get steamrolled by it.
+Relative novices like me get steamrolled by it.

 I don't blame Bloem for writing his code this way; everyone does it.
 I believe this coding style stems from the fact that machine learning research papers describe their algorithms using mathematical notation.
 For some reason, mathematicians love writing equations as concisely as possible, even when it means sacrificing clarity.
 Some people go so far as to declare [math notation is broken](https://davidwees.com/content/mathematical-notation-broken/).